Small Talk in English

 Small talk.
 Do you consider it to be annoying, superficial chatter, or an essential social lubricant that builds trust?
-Maybe you consider exchanging pleasantries to be a fun, low stress way to pass the time, or as a boring waste of time.
+Some people consider exchanging pleasantries to be a fun, low stress way to pass the time.
+Others think it’s a waste of their precious time.

-How small talk is understood depends on the culture and context of the interaction.
-What do you think?
+Small talk is understood differently, depending on the culture and context of the interaction.
+You break the ice with a new boss differently then how you greet your friends.

 Discuss the following questions: